manybabies/mb1-analysis-public/README.md

 As courtesy, we ask that publications cite the manuscript describing the project and main results:

 The ManyBabies Consortium.
-(2019).
-"Quantifying sources of variability in infancy research using the infant-directed speech preference."
-In press at *Advances in Methods and Practices in Psychological Science (AMPPS)*.
+(2020).
+Quantifying sources of variability in infancy research using the infant-directed speech preference. *Advances in Methods and Practices in Psychological Science (AMPPS), 3*(1), 24-52.
+DOI: 10.1177/2515245919900809